bweatherson/demons/latest-export.md

 2. The differences between Chooser's situation and the ideal are irrelevant.
 3. So Chooser should do X.

 Ideal theory can provide advice, in situations that are like the ideal in suitable ways.
 It isn't trivial for the ideal theory to provide such advice though.
 The second premise is often very hard to justify.
-But in some cases it is not that hard - the computations that have to be made are easy, and the stakes are high, so it is worth spending the resources to make all the computations.
+But in some cases it is not that hard—the computations that have to be made are easy, and the stakes are high, so it is worth spending the resources to make all the computations.
 And in those cases, we expect Chooser to act like the ideal.
 "Expect" here has both a normative and a descriptive meaning, and let's make the latter of those explicit with another good argument that uses ideal decision theory.

 1. The ideal is X.
 2. The differences between Chooser's situation and the ideal are irrelevant.